 Let nothing take you by surprise.
 Check your schedule to stay on top of upcoming projects and activities at work.
 It will improve your performance, and you will avoid hasty planning and improvisation.
-There are currently plenty of mobile applications to help you in this work, such as Asana or Everhou.
+There are currently plenty of mobile applications to help you in this work, such as Everhour or Asana (and its alternatives).

 3. List Your Last Month’s Achievements

 This has a dual purpose.
 First of all, when we’re aware of what we’ve achieved, we can feel proud, motivate ourselves to keep going and set more ambitious goals.
 It also serves as a reminder if there’s something you want to be working on, but aren’t.

 4. Plan Ahead

 Plan your tasks, deliveries, and projects well in advance.
 Take a look at your schedule and calendar, see what’s coming up next week or next month and start planning.
 Proactivity makes a difference between a regular employee and an excellent one.
 Besides, being proactive will also help you reduce work stress as you will be ahead, not behind, your schedule.

 5. Create A New Challenge

 You can set yourself any challenge at work.
 This includes being on time for the entire month, getting out of backlogs, getting recognition from your boss, or even finishing your tasks in record time while maintaining quality.
 Challenges are excellent stimuli, and they’re a fantastic trick to be more motivated.
 Therefore, if there are things to do at work when bored that make you grow, this is one of them.